james-priest/100-days-of-code-log-r2/README.md

 **Project:** [Code School's Adventures in Web Animation](https://www.codeschool.com/courses/adventures-in-web-animations) course.

-**Progress:** I kind of took my time with this and did it over 5 days.
+**Progress:** I kind of took my time with this and did it over four days.

 **Thoughts:** This course was broken down into four sections.